humblepenguinn/memv/docs/roadmap.md

 # Roadmap

-MV is still in its early stages of development.
+MEMV is still in its early stages of development.
 After refactoring the backend code, particularly the analyzer we plan to add more features.

 We do not aim to support the full C++ language, but only the subset of features necessary to achieve the project’s goals and teach key memory related concepts